ArchaeotheriumSapienter/ArchaeotheriumSapienter/README.md

-- 👋 Hi, I’m @ArchaeotheriumSapienter
+Hello!
+I'm Harold and I'm a self-taught aspiring programmer.
+I specialize in Python with great interest in finances, investments, cryptocurrency, Data Analysis, and app-making.

+- 📚 I'm currently learning open-source contributions.
-- 👀 I’m interested in ... learning self-coding for it to be my career / music / gaming
+- 👀 I’m interested in making websites and phone applications.
-- 🌱 I’m currently learning ...
-Python
+- ✨ I’m a musician that specializes in Voice Performance

 <!---
 ArchaeotheriumSapienter/ArchaeotheriumSapienter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.